This post has partner links that I may receive compensation for at no cost to you. Thank you!

 The bar is named after a song from 1925 called “Mother Kelly’s Doorstep,” which references Paradise Row, the street where the taproom is now located.

 The bar has 23 taps, plus a large selection of cans & bottles that are also available to take away.
 While the food selection at Mother Kelly’s is small, you can never go wrong with cheese & meat boards.
 There are sometimes food popups on the patio.
-This Bethnal Green beer bar was their first location, but Mother Kelly’s also has other taprooms & bottle shops in Vauxhall, Stratford, and Stoke Newington.
+This Bethnal Green beer bar was their first location, but Mother Kelly’s also has other taprooms & bottle shops in Vauxhall and Stratford.

 Address: 251 Paradise Row, London E2 9LE, United Kingdom (map)